ggcarrots/django-carrots/source/python_quickstart.rst

     >>> print(w, h, bmi)
     65.5 1.75 21.387755102040817

-Although once a value is calculated, it is not modified:
+Once a value is calculated, it is not modified:

     >>> w = 64
     >>> print(w, h, bmi)